This Easy Cinnamon Pecans recipe makes a quick and easy delicious nibble. Made with four ingredients and a great make

+Make Ahead Cinnamon Pecans.
 Make a large batch of cinnamon pecans and cool as directed.
-Then store them in an airtight container for up to one month and voila, you always have a great snack on hand when guests stop by!
+Then, store them in an airtight container for up to one month.

-Here is my recipe for Skillet Cinnamon Pecans.
+Here is my recipe for Easy Cinnamon Pecans.
 I hope you enjoy them as much as we do.

 - 3/4 cup granulated sugar